advbet/xdecimal/README.md

 Here are the notable differences:
 - Trailing zeroes are not removed by default (except StringTrimZeros method, was introduced to do not mess with runtime variables when xdecimal is imported)
 - Zero value has exponent of 0
-- By default decimal is marshaled to JSON as a number
+- By default, decimal is marshaled to JSON as a number
+- Removed deprecated methods like `Equals` and `StringScaled`

 # decimal